jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 Depending on previous setup steps, some of these commands might not be installed by default.
 The Qt Designer and Qt Assistant, for example, require to have the ``qt5-doc`` and ``qt5-devel`` packages installed.

+More information on OSGeo4W packages and its installation are available `here <https://trac.osgeo.org/osgeo4w/wiki/WikiStart#OSGeo4WUserInformation>`_.

 IDE Start script
 ~~~~~~~~~~~~~~~~